amark720/Data-Science-Projects/README.md

 <img src="https://github.com/amark720/Amar-kumar/blob/master/ScreenShots/DatascienceMainRepoSS.png" alt="Landing Page" height="50%" width="70%" />

+### Don't forget to ⭐ the repository, if it helped you in anyway.

-#### Feel Free to contact me at➛ amark720@gmail.com for any help related to Projects in this Repository!!
+#### Feel Free to contact me at➛ databoyamar@gmail.com for any help related to Projects in this Repository!